AdventHealth: NASCAR

-On October 30, 2014, it was announced that Florida Hospital had signed a 12-year partnership and would become the official healthcare partner of Daytona International Speedway, replacing Halifax Health which the racetrack had not renewed its contract with.
+On October 30, 2014, Florida Hospital became the Official Healthcare Partner of Daytona International Speedway and the second founding partner of Daytona Rising, following Toyota.

-On January 1, 2015, Florida Hospital officially became the sponsor of Daytona International Speedway.
-At Daytona International Speedway, AdventHealth treats over 1,000 patients every year, at its two care centers and nine first aid stations.
+On January 1, 2015, Florida Hospital became the track's official sponsor.
+AdventHealth treats over 1,000 patients there every year at its two care centers and nine first aid stations.

-From 2016 to 2020, Florida Hospital sponsored Chip Ganassi Racing.
-In October 2018, Adventist Health System bought one of the tracks injector entrances and rebranded and redesigned it for $1 million to $2 million In early October 2018, Florida Hospital became the sponsor of Speedweeks.
+From 2016 to 2020, Florida Hospital and later AdventHealth sponsored Chip Ganassi Racing.
+In October 2018, Adventist Health System purchased one of the track's injector entrances and rebranded and redesigned it for $1–2 million.

+In October 2018, Florida Hospital became the sponsor of Daytona Speedweek.
 In 2019 and 2021, AdventHealth sponsored Jamie McMurray who, came out of retirement to race at the Daytona 500.
-At the 2021 Daytona 500 the Grand Marshal SUV, was signed by 3,000 AdventHealth workers.
+At the 2021 Daytona 500 the Grand Marshal SUV was signed by 3,000 AdventHealth workers.

-On December 11, 2021, AdventHealth, the NASCAR Foundation and ONE DAYTONA partnered to have children vaccination event at ONE DATONA across from Daytona International Speedway.
-After the children were vaccinated they were given a voucher to local businesses at ONE DAYTONA.
+On December 11, 2021, AdventHealth, the NASCAR Foundation, and ONE DAYTONA partnered on a children's vaccination event at ONE DAYTONA.
+After the children were vaccinated they were given a voucher to local businesses.

-On January 11, 2022, AdventHealth signed a multiyear sponsorship with Trackhouse Racing.
+On January 11, 2022, AdventHealth became a sponsor of Trackhouse Racing.
+It severed its sponsorship with Trackhouse Racing after they signed with Busch Beer.

-In February, AdventHealth became a sponsor of Kansas Speedway.
-They sponsor the May Cup Series race titled the AdventHealth 400.
-The tracks first aid stations and care center will have the colors of AdventHealth.
+In February, the hospital network became a sponsor of Kansas Speedway, and also the sponsor of the AdventHealth 400.

 On March 18, 2023, AdventHealth partnered with Hailie Deegan to celebrate Women in NASCAR at Atlanta Motor Speedway.
-Instead of the AdventHealth logo her truck had on it Women in NASCAR.
-On the decklid of her truck it had the names of women in NASCAR and Sara Christian the first woman in NASCAR had her name on the passenger side door.

-On December 5, it was announced that AdventHealth would be sponsoring Legacy Motor Club during the 2024 NASCAR Cup Series season.
-It severed its sponsorship with Trackhouse Racing after they signed with Busch Beer, which crowded out AdventHealth who only wanted to be only a part-time sponsor.
+AdventHealth sponsored Legacy Motor Club during the 2024 NASCAR Cup Series season.

-On February 13, 2024, AdventHealth extended its sponsorship of Speedweeks to 2028.
-And it received the naming rights to lactation rooms at the racetrack.
+On February 13, 2024, AdventHealth it bought naming rights to lactation rooms at Speedweeks.

-On February 15, AdventHealth partnered with Erik Jones and his foundation to donate a bookworm vending machine to Blue Lake Elementary School in DeLand, Florida.
-Also AdventHealth announced that it would donate $5,000 every year to keep it full of books.
+On February 15, the hospital network partnered with Erik Jones and his foundation to donate a bookworm vending machine to Blue Lake Elementary School in DeLand.
+AdventHealth committed to donate $5,000 a year to fill it with books.

-On February 13, 2025, AdventHealth partnered with Jones and his foundation to donate a bookworm vending machine to Chisholm Elementary School in New Smyrna Beach, Florida.
+In February 2025, AdventHealth partnered with Jones to donate a bookworm vending machine to Chisholm Elementary School in New Smyrna Beach, and another vending machine to Rymfire Elementary School in Palm Coast on August 22.

-On August 22, Jones and the hospital network partnered to donate a bookworm vending machine to Rymfire Elementary School in Palm Coast, Florida, one day before the 2025 Coke Zero Sugar 400.
+In February 2026, the hospital network partnered with Jones to donate a second bookworm vending machine in DeLand, at Edith I. Stark Elementary School, and another vending machine at John A. Crookshank Elementary School in St. Augustine in August.